suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 For FO4, you want these files for sfx/music:
 - Fallout4 - Sounds.ba2

-The extract script will locate these automatically.
+The extract script will locate the archive files automatically.
 When running the script, it will index all *.ba2 files and start extracting all files.

-Step 2)  -> prepare for conversion of xmp files to wav/mp3 Copy convert_wav_to_mp3.ps1 and convert_xwm_to_wav.ps1 to the extract folder.
+Step 2)  -> prepare for conversion of xmp files to wav/mp3 Copy convert_wav_to_mp3.ps1, convert_fuz_to_xmp.ps1 and convert_xwm_to_wav.ps1 to the extract folder.
 Make a subfolder "ffmpeg"
 Make a subfolder "xWMAEncode"
 Make a subfolder "fuze"